 What made you decide to source these items from Ikea?

 Who designed your kitchen?
-What aesthetic were you aiming for?

 Did you assemble and install all Ikea kitchen components yourself?
 If not, what did you seek help with?

 We had a crew of workers at the house already working on every room of the house since the house had been taken down to the studs.
 We had the crew assemble the cabinets.
 That being said, if we had only been working on the kitchen, we would have put the cabinets together ourselves.
 Over the years, we have built countless Ikea units and assembling kitchen cabinets is manageable.
 I’ve found that the key is to take your time with the instructions the first time around, then subsequent cabinets are a breeze.
 Installing countertops is another matter and under no circumstance would we have attempted something like that on our own.